LeoCesar0/upload-ai/readme.md

 The Video Transcription App is highly customizable:

 - **Prompt Templates:** Modify existing prompt templates to generate content that suits your needs.

-## Dependencies

-This project relies on the following key dependencies and technologies:

-### Front-end:

-- TypeScript
-- Vite
-- React
-- Tailwind CSS
-- SWR
-- Axios
-- Zod
-- Zustand
-- FFMPEG (WebAssembly)
-- Radix

-### Back-end:

-- Node.js
-- Prisma
-- Fastify
-- OpenAI
-- Zod

-For a complete list of dependencies and their versions, please refer to the `package.json` files in the respective front-end and back-end directories.

 ## Contributing